schunt1/ATAF/README.md

 3. Ensure the ATAF Application is pointed to the ATAF Schema.
 4. Create a Workspace User Group called 'ataf_administrator'.
 5. Grant 'ataf_administrator' to any users that require it.
+6. Using the Worspace Data Workshop, Load the Global Data into the ATAF_DATA table.
+    Values:
+	  Separated by: ,
+	  Optionally Separated by: "